 Who we are

-We specialize in Cuba and Iceland, two unique islands on opposite ends of the Gulf Stream.
+Cuba and Iceland are two unique islands on opposite ends of the Gulf Stream.
 Our extensive knowledge and close relationships allow us to design sophisticated production and travel programs.

 Project Por Amor was established in 2007 when founder Sage Lewis was developing his groundbreaking multimedia theater performance, The Closest Farthest Away.
 This award-winning performance was the first time a U.S. theater work had been performed in Cuba since 1958 and received unprecedented reviews.
 It bridged a barrier between Cuba and the United States and opened the doors to a greater mission: to reconnect Americans with Cubans through deep and meaningful cultural exchanges.